r-lib/pkgdown/tests/testthat/_snaps/build-reference-index.md

       Error in `map2()`:
       i In index: 1.
       Caused by error in `check_all_characters()`:
       !
-Item 2 in section 1 in reference must be a character. i You might need to add '' around e.g. - 'N' or - 'off' in '_pkgdown.yml'.
+Item 2 in section 1 must be a character. x You might need to add '' around e.g. - 'N' or - 'off' to reference in '_pkgdown.yml'.

 # errors well when a content entry refers to a not installed package